Metrics on completely positive maps via noncommutative geometry: Preliminaries

-When $L$ is a Lipschitz seminorm on $A$, there has been a lot of interest in deciding when $\mk_L$ metrizes the weak$^*$ topology on $S(A)$, that is, when the induced topology from this extended metric coincides with the weak$^*$-topology.
-This is a central question when studying compact quantum metric spaces, but we will never explicitly need to consider this question in this article.
+then $S(A)$ has finite diameter with respect to~$\mk_L$ (cf.~\cite[Proposition 1.6]{Rieffel98}).
+When $L$ is a Lipschitz seminorm on $A$, there has been a lot of interest in deciding when $\mk_L$ metrizes the weak$^*$-topology on $S(A)$, that is, when the topology induced from $\mk_L$ coincides with the weak$^*$-topology.
+When this happens, $(A, L)$ is called a \emph{compact quantum metric space}, and it holds that $\ker(L) = \bbC 1_A$ and $S(A)$ has finite diameter with respect to~$\mk_L$.

 A rich source of examples of Lipschitz seminorms on unital $C^*$-algebras comes from spectral triples, of which we now remind the reader.
 Since we in \cref{sec:Kasparov-products} will closely follow the exposition of \cite{Kaad24} on Kasparov products, we use the following definition of unital spectral triples, see \cite{Connes1989, ConnesNCGBook, Kaad24}.